Ada Colau: Early and personal life

 Ada Colau was born in Barcelona, and grew up in the Guinardó neighbourhood.
-She went to school at the Santa Anna and Febrer Academies, and went on to study philosophy at the University of Barcelona but lacks the pertinent degree due to leaving her studies before completion, precisely by one subject, which she claims was due to economic instability in her family.
+She went to school at the Santa Anna and Febrer Academies, and went on to study philosophy at the University of Barcelona, but lacks the pertinent degree due to leaving her studies one course before completion, which she claims was due to economic instability in her family.
+She went on Erasmus in Milan at Università Statale di Milano.

 Colau has openly referred to herself as bisexual.
 She and her partner Adrià Alemany Salafranca have two children.

+Aside from Catalan and Spanish, her native tongues, she also speaks fluent Italian.

+She joined the 2024 Gaza freedom flotilla, citing the deliberate starvation of Gazans during the Gaza war.

 Platform for People Affected by Mortgages

 Ada Colau was one of the founding members of the Platform for People Affected by Mortgages (PAH) in 2009, and acted as the organization's spokeswoman until 2014.
 Colau rose to national prominence after calling a representative of the Spanish Banking Association "a criminal" while representing the PAH at a parliamentary hearing on the housing crisis in February 2013.
 Colau supports the use of escraches, public protests outside the homes of government officials.

 In March, Madrid Government delegate Cristina Cifuentes of the People's Party accused Colau of supporting the Basque radical nationalist party Bildu.
 Colau is coauthor of the book Mortgaged Lives, based on her experiences of grassroots campaigning and direct action with the PAH.